rockchalkwushock/DSA-Notes/docs/linkedlist/AddToHead.md

     // In this instance we are adding the first node
     // to the list so we point both Head & Tail pointers
     // at this node.
-    // and if not then set this.tail = newNode.
     this.tail = newNode;
   }
-  // Finally set this. head to the newNode value this.head = newNode;
+  // Finally set this.head to the newNode value this.head = newNode;
 }
 ```